dwyl/one-tap-in-1.18/README.md

 The "action" attribute will execute the HTTP request served at the URI "/users/log-in" which is `:create`.

+This is (of course) already implemented in the code generated.
+All we have to do is plug into it.

 ## Code generator:

 Use the Phoenix code generator: